jeromekelleher/ercs/docs/source/index.rst

         return sim.run(seed)

 In this example we allocate a simulator on a torus of diameter 20,
-set up our sample and event classes, and the run the simulation returning the resulting genealogy.
+set up our sample and event classes, run the simulation and the resulting genealogy.
 The size of the torus is rather arbitrary, as the real size of the habitat that we imagine our population evolving on is determined by the scale of events relative to the size of the torus.
 Thus, the size of the